gudatr/node-mail-service/README.md

 # Node Mail Service
-A nodejs based websocket service you can relay sending out mails to
+A nodejs based service you can relay sending out mails to

 ## Installation